lvpai/aiphoto-docs/README.md

 ## Setup

 1. Add your site and author details in `_config.yml`.
-2. Get a workflow going to see your site's output (with [CloudCannon](https://app.cloudcannon.com/) or Jekyll locally).
+2. Get a workflow going to see your site's output Jekyll locally).

 ## Develop